×

 There are three main steps to arranging a simple cremation:

-2. Choose your provider.
+• Choose your provider.
 Whether you’re planning for your own funeral in the future, or organising one now for a loved one, it’s important to understand which provider best suits your needs.
 Different providers structure their pricing in different ways, so, as Money Saving Expert states, it’s crucial to know what your money gets you.

-3. Pick a way to pay.
+• Pick a way to pay.
 With a prepaid direct cremation plan, you’ll also have to decide whether you’ll pay in a lump sum, or in instalments.
 What you decide will depend on your circumstances and your preferences.

-Direct Cremation from £1,095
+Direct cremation from £1,195

-If you need a funeral for someone who has already passed away, we could arrange a direct cremation for you from £1,095.
+Whatever your needs, Aura has a direct cremation option that could suit you.
+If you require a funeral for someone who has already passed away, we could arrange a direct cremation for you from £1,695.
 Alongside that, we’ve got a range of 5-star-rated prepaid funeral plans for simple cremations available:

-• Perfectly Simple, Unattended: A dignified, unattended direct cremation, at £1,595.
+• Unattended: A concise, unattended direct cremation, at £1,695.